 The hide was an English unit of land indicating the amount of land sufficient to support a large household.
 In later times it was taken to cover 120 acres or 49 ha, but this might have varied according to region and location and was in all probability a later development.
 It is conceivable that the ‘hide’ (aka skin or cover) in an early context should be understood as no more or no less as the central homestead.
 Where several such homesteads were clustered in a settlement or village, each homestead must for practical reasons have had a representative at the common meetings, where decisions concerning fencing and grazing as well as the common use of the outmark was reached.
 Hence a locality might be said to have x number of hides; later, in Anglo-Saxon charters this might lead to an understanding whereby the acquisition of a hide in a specific locality meant no more or no less than the acquisition of the land and resources, which traditionally were farmed from this particular homestead or farm.
 Part of this – the homestead itself – would be fenced, while other resources depended on the equal use according to which the peasant could exploit a full, a half or a quarter of a hide’s worth of for instance coppicing, pollarding or grazing-rights for pigs in the nearby wood.
 A hide was traditionally divided into two sulungs and four yardlands (virgates).

-It is no wonder that the numbers of hides in specific localities came to interest mighty lords (from chieftains to kings) when they turned to build their power-base on the economics of taxation rather than raiding and robbing of their neighbours.
+No wonder, the numbers of hides in specific localities came to interest mighty lords (from chieftains to kings) when they turned to build their power-base on the economics of taxation rather than the raiding and robbing of their neighbours.

-The term was used in this context in Ine’s Law (688 – 726), when the size of a man’s wergild was decided upon the number of hides of land, he farmed (32).
-400 years later it was still used in the Doomsday Book (1086) and it is a fact the Norman kings continued to use it as a tax unit until the end of the 12th century.
+The term was used in this context in Ine’s Law (688 – 726), when the size of a man’s wergild was decided upon the number of hides of land, he farmed (p 32).
+400 years later it was still used in the Doomsday Book (1086).
+Later, the Norman kings continued to use it as a tax unit until the end of the 12th century.
 As such, a number of hides in a locality was used to indicate the size of the due food rents, public service – probably also inside the village or settlement – or the payment of gelds.

 The Tribal Hidage